r3hab-media/pdf-scraper/README.md

 # ScrapeStack

-**ScrapeStack** is a web tool that helps you download all PDF files from a specified webpage into a single ZIP file.
-Just enter the URL of the webpage containing the PDFs and specify a name for the ZIP file.
-The tool will then gather all the PDFs from the page, bundle them into the ZIP file, and prompt you to download it, making it easier to save multiple PDFs at once.
+**ScrapeStack** is a web tool that helps you download all matching files (PDF or MP4) from a specified webpage into a single ZIP file.
+Just enter the URL, choose the file type you'd like to scrape, and give your ZIP file a name.
+ScrapeStack will find all files of that type, bundle them, and prompt you to download them in one convenient archive.

 ## Features

-- **Extract PDFs**: Automatically finds and collects all PDF links from a given webpage.
+- **Scrape PDFs or MP4s**: Choose which file type you want to download from a page.
-- **Single ZIP Download**: Bundles all PDFs into a single ZIP file for easy download.
+- **Single ZIP Download**: Bundles all matching files into a single downloadable ZIP.
+- **Real-Time Progress**: Watch chunked scraping updates live on the page.
+- **Smart File Naming**: Files are downloaded using their original names.
-- **Custom ZIP Name**: Allows you to specify a name for the ZIP file.
+- **Custom ZIP Name**: Easily name your download package.

 ## Requirements